Layouts🔗

 The layout algorithm places all windows automatically.
 Windows reflow when others open or close.
 No manual splitting required.

-right-tileMaster on right, stack on left.Mango
+right-tileMaster on right, stack on left.Mirrored master-stack

-vertical-gridGrid oriented vertically.Mango
+vertical-gridGrid oriented vertically.Vertical grid

-vertical-deckDeck oriented vertically.Mango
+vertical-deckDeck oriented vertically.Vertical deck

 BSP🔗